tools/godep/Readme.md

 self-contained and causes 'go get' to build C with the right version of all dependencies.

+If you don't use `-r`, then in order to use the fixed dependencies and get reproducible builds, you must make sure that **every time** you run a Go-related command, you wrap it in one of these two ways:

+- If the command you are running is just `go`, run it as `godep go ...`, e.g.
+  `godep go install -v ./...`

+- When using a different command, set your `$GOPATH` using `godep path` as described below.

 #### Restore

 The `godep restore` command is the opposite of `godep save`.